Anthony Bourdain Dies of Suicide at Age 61

 "It is with extraordinary sadness we can confirm the death of our friend and colleague, Anthony Bourdain," the network said in a statement Friday morning.
 "His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller.
 His talents never ceased to amaze us and we will miss him very much.
 Our thoughts and prayers are with his daughter and family at this incredibly difficult time."

-In 2013, Bourdain began hosting the food and travel show Parts Unknown on CNN; he was working on an episode in Strasbourg, France, when he killed himself in a hotel room, CNN said.
+In 2013, Bourdain began hosting the food and travel show Parts Unknown on CNN; he was working on a new episode in Strasbourg, France, when he took his own life.
+Bourdain's close friend, French chef Eric Ripert, found Bourdain unresponsive in his hotel room Friday morning.

+Bourdain gained notoriety in 1999 after he published a New Yorker article, "Don't Eat Before Reading This."
+It became a best-selling book in 2000, Kitchen Confidential: Adventures in the Culinary Underbelly, leading to shows on Food Network, Travel Channel, and, eventually, CNN.

+The celebrated author and chef was married twice in his lifetime, first to Nancy Putkoski (1985–2005), then to Ottavia Busia (2007–2016); he and Busa welcomed a daughter in 2007.
+Bourdain is also survived by his girlfriend, Asia Argento, whom he met in Rome two years ago.

 Story developing…